-Proxies for any portfolio security held by each fund of the Trust are voted by the Adviser in accordance with the Proxy and Corporate Action Voting Policies and Procedures of the Adviser.
+Proxies for any portfolio security held by the Fund are voted by the Adviser in accordance with the Proxy and Corporate Action Voting Policies and Procedures of the Adviser.
 The Adviser's proxy voting policies and procedures appear in Appendix B.